 Key Things to Know About No-Fault Insurance in Florida

 Faster payouts.
 Police and your insurance company don't need to fully investigate the accident’s cause before you can get paid for your medical bills.
 As a result, your bills get paid more quickly than they would in a tort state, where fault for the accident determines the payout.

-You’re covered no matter who causes the accident.
-This alone can make driving in Florida a bit less nerve-wracking.
+Coverage for medical expenses.
+Another benefit of having to carry PIP insurance is the knowledge that you're covered no matter who causes an accident.
+That can make driving in Florida a bit less nerve-wracking.

+Property damage is not covered.
 No-fault rules don’t apply to property damage.
-One or both drivers will be at fault after a collision, no matter which state you live in.
-The police and your insurance company consider Florida’s laws, the circumstances of the collision, and drivers’ testimonies before deciding who is at fault.
+One or more drivers will be at fault after a collision, no matter which state you live in.
+The police and insurance companies consider Florida law, the circumstances of the collision, and drivers’ testimonies before deciding who is at fault.

 No-fault state means that drivers are responsible for their own medical expenses in the event of an accident regardless of who causes the collision.
 In most no-fault states, drivers are required to use personal injury protection (PIP) insurance to cover their own medical bills and related expenses.

 Additionally, no-fault states restrict your … read full answerright to sue for damages to only state-specified cases where severe injuries are sustained or expenses surpass a certain threshold.

 These rules only apply to bodily injuries, though.
 Whichever driver is found to be at fault, according to the state’s negligence laws, will still be responsible for the victim’s property damages.